 Student-Faculty expectations agreement It is important to strive for a atmosphere of mutual respect and responsibility between faculty members and students.
 In the end, a respect for knowledge and understanding, an appreciation for hard work, and respectful interactions all contribute to an environment conducive to learning and excellence.
-I encourage you to remain committed to the ideals of Georgia Tech while in this class.
-See www.catalog.gatech.edu/rules/22 for a description of some basic expectations that we can have of each other.
+I encourage you to remain Tech committed to the ideals of Georgia while this class. in See www.catalog.gatech.edu/rules/22 for a description of some basic expectations that we can have of each other.

-9 Outline
+Outline